dolicoli/AMLMarsHOL/README.md

 Mission 1 : You will need to preprocess the input before training them as the logs is not as clean as you expect by using R language / Module and following the format given.

-Mission 2 : You will to train the data and come out with the prediction, publish the project as webservice.
+Mission 2 : You will to train the data and come out with the prediction

-Challenge : Experiment using different classification algorithm to find a better accuracy.
+Challenge : Experiment using different classification algorithm to find a better accuracy and publish the project as webservice.

 ##Contributions